 - A limited focus on local work that requires low levels of technical expertise, making it unlikely to be exported

-- High costs which lower the potential for exporting by suppliers and the increase difficulty for operators to invest
+- High costs lower the potential for exporting by suppliers and increase the difficulty for operators to invest

-- The global and complex nature of the oil & gas industry which makes it difficult small-medium sized suppliers to succeed
+- The global and complex nature of the oil & gas industry makes it difficult for small-medium sized suppliers to succeed

-Due to these challenges, the report suggests that a stronger more innovative supply chain yield up to $7B more by 2030 then if it continued as it is.
+Due to these challenges, the report suggests that a stronger more innovative supply chain yield up to $7B more by 2030 than if it continued as it is.
 The recommendations for change include:

 - Suppliers deepen areas of strength to develop more advanced offerings which would make them more competitive globally

 - Operators, large contractors, government and research organisations offer more support for local innovation to lower costs and improve productivity